pve/parallamr/CI_CD_AUTOMATION.md

 esac
 ```

-This comprehensive CI/CD framework ensures automated quality assurance, performance monitoring, and reliable deployment processes for the Parallaxr project.
+This comprehensive CI/CD framework ensures automated quality assurance, performance monitoring, and reliable deployment processes for the Parallamr project.